 Northland has a substantial fluctuating population.
 At weekends, city dwellers increase the resident population, mainly on the east coast, an estimated threefold.
 Summer numbers surge well beyond that.
 Visitors are attracted by the warmth, easy lifestyle, and variety of recreational options.

-Māori elders say that when the Polynesian explorers Kupe and later Toitehuatahi first reached New Zealand, they landed at various northern places, or sailed there after first landfall.
+Māori elders say that when the Polynesian explorers Kupe and later Toitehuatahi reached New Zealand, they landed first in the north, or soon sailed there.

-Later, by about 1300, voyaging waka (canoes) arrived with migrants from Polynesia.
+By about 1300, voyaging waka (canoes) had arrived with migrants from Polynesia.
 Northern descendants trace their lineage to one or more canoes.
 The main ones that landed at sites around Northland were:

-Other important canoes included Tākitimu, Riukākara, Waipapa and Ruakaramea, which landed at points in the far north.
+Other important canoes included Tākitimu, Riukākara, Waipapa and Ruakaramea, which landed in the far north.
 Tūnui-ā-rangi, Moekākara and Te Wakatūwhenua are associated with coastal tribes north and south of Whāngārei.

-Some of the migrants moved south, but a number stayed in the warm, fertile north.
-It had abundant food sources and provided the best chance of survival for tropical plants brought on the canoes.
+Some of the migrants moved south, but a number stayed in the warm, fertile north, which had abundant food sources and provided the best chance of survival for tropical plants brought on the canoes.

 By the end of the 18th century, the iwi (tribes) of today were taking shape.
 In the far north, six tribes from the confederation now known as Muriwhenua emerged: Ngāti Kurī, Ngāi Takoto, Te Pātū, Ngāti Kahu, Te Aupōuri and Te Rarawa.